JaafarMortada/Nourish-Connect/README.md

 <!-- How to run -->
 <img src="./readme/title6.svg"/>
 <a id="how-to-run"></a>
-> To set up Coffee Express locally, follow these steps:
+> To set up Nourish Connect locally, follow these steps:

 ### Prerequisites